valhuber/python-rules/README.md

-# Low Code Logic, using Spreadsheet-like Rules
+# Rules to Automate Business Logic
 For most transaction-oriented database applications, backend database logic is a substantial portion of the effort.
 It includes _multi-table_ derivation and constraint logic,